ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       - The Galaxy S7 is not officially ARCore supported but with the new preview 2 it works non the less.

+You have two options to get the positional tracking to run on your S7.
+Booth options need you to install Unity 2017.3.0f2 or higher (https://store.unity.com/download?ref=personal).

+Option 1:

-You can directly download or clone the working "ARCoreInsideOutTrackingBasic" project to your pc, add your phone specific osig file to the path ARCoreInsideOutTrackingBasic/Assets/Plugins/Android/assets, set the player settings
+You can directly download or clone the working "ARCoreInsideOutTrackingBasic" project to your pc, add your phone specific osig file to the path ARCoreInsideOutTrackingBasic/Assets/Plugins/Android/assets, change the following player settings in Unity
 (

 Go to: file -> build settings -> player settings -> other settings